pedro-mendonca/GP-Convert-PT-AO90/README.md

 No(t yet).
 This is a working proof of concept, it works on any GlotPress, but isn't running on [translate.wp.org](https://translate.wp.org) (GlotPress based) at the moment.
 Hopefully it will, or at least a clone of this, as this is an open source tool.

-### Should this feature be a part of GlorPress itself?
+### Should this feature be a part of GlotPress itself?

 No. And yes.
 The relationship between root/variant depend on each team that uses GlotPress.